henrysky/astroNN/README.md

 python setup.py develop
 ```

-Or just run the following command to install after you open the command line windows in the package folder:
+Or run the following command to install after you open a command line window in the package folder:
 ```
 python setup.py install
 ```